*This post may contain affiliate links. Please read the full disclosure here.

-If you are a beginner, here are 3 easy steps on how to use Pinterest to make money with Affiliate marketing – and do not need a website to do this.
+If you are a beginner, here are 3 easy steps on how to make money on Pinterest affiliate links – and you do not need a website to do this.

-But if blogging is how you want to work from home, then make sure you have these first.
+But if blogging is how you want to work from home, these are 4 steps to follow.

 - Got your blog self-hosted

 - Set up and customized your blog theme

 - Published some super awesome blog posts- this was my pillar post

 - You’re promoting it the best you can on social media.